 The term gaslighting comes from the 1944 film gaslight.
 It is psychological manipulation to distort someone’s reality, to make another doubt themselves and their sanity, to question their own judgment so much they feel like they are going crazy, often by the very person who’s sending them that the way with the narcissist saying. ”You’re crazy.
 You’ve got mental problems.
 I think you need help.” so that we doubt ourselves and doubt reality all the more.
 Often unwittingly turning for support to the very person who’s gaslighting us.

-It’s not a case of they walk into our lives and start obviously lying to us, they walk into our life and covertly lie to us, they hide the truth of who they are from us, they exaggerate achievement, they claim to be loving, loyal and kind, they play the victim from the past, so it pulls on our empathy to compel us to help them.
-Some things that happened could be true, making it all the more believable and all the more upsetting, they mirror us, sweep us off our feet, idealise us, get to know everything about us, so they can slowly turn us against ourselves, so they further their dominance and control over us.
+It’s not a case of they walk into our lives and start obviously lying to us; they walk into our life and covertly lie to us, they hide the truth of who they are from us, they exaggerate achievements, they claim to be loving, loyal and kind, so we believe they are genuine, they play the victim from their past, so it pulls on our compassion to compel us to help them.
+Some things that happened could be true, making it all the more believable and all the more upsetting; they mirror us, sweep us off our feet, idealise us, get to know everything about us, so they can slowly turn us against ourselves, so they further their dominance and control over us.

 Then we have reactive Abuse.

 A narcissist in that idealisation has learned all about us.
 They will use our biggest insecurities to invalidate us.
 They’ll use our weaknesses to place fear into us.
 They’ll use our strengths, pick them apart to place self-doubt into us.
 They’ll use the things we care for the most, as these are the things we will most passionately defend.